 Gaiters wrap around their calf and protect the lower leg and the top of their walking boot.

-As rain pours down their coat it drips onto their trousers.
+As the rain pours down their coat, it drips onto their trousers.
 Since you got them waterproof trousers, that’s no big deal, but the rain then runs down their trousers and into the top part of their walking boots – which is always less waterproof than the bottom.

 Gaiters help the water flow away from the top of the boot and where the laces are, keeping your kid’s feet dry.

 If there’s deep snow, gaiters can help keep the inside of boots dry, and if you don’t have full-length waterproof trousers with you, they can help keep the bottom of your trousers dry too.

 Walking through long wet grass can also get trousers and boots wet.
 Gaiters help there too.

 They’re small enough to screw up and keep in your bag or pocket, so if you come across a particularly muddy section, gaiters can help keep trousers clean.